Tax and total economic contribution

 We make a significant economic contribution to public finances in all our countries of operation and are committed to acting with integrity and transparency in all tax matters.

-The amount of tax paid by large companies is a matter of significant public debate and scrutiny.
+The amount of tax paid by large companies continues to be a matter of significant public debate and scrutiny.

-Individuals and companies have legal obligations to pay tax; but those obligations do not extend to paying more than the amount legally required.
-Companies also have a legal obligation to act in the interests of their shareholders.
-Vodafone’s shareholders include many of the investment funds relied upon by tens of millions of individual pensioners and savers.
+While individuals and companies have legal obligations to pay tax, those obligations do not, however, extend to paying more than the amount legally required.
+Companies also have a legal obligation to act in the interests of their shareholders; and Vodafone’s shareholders include many of the investment funds relied upon by tens of millions of individual pensioners and savers.

 When considering a company’s tax contributions, there are several important factors to take into account.